sourcegraph/about/handbook/ceo/index.md

 - What input you need from me

 This is to avoid me jumping in and making low-level wording fixes when you're looking for high-level strategy input.

+If the document to be reviewed isn't private, please post the review request with the context above [publicly](../communication.md).
+Other people involved may have relevant context of their own to share.